MA CREATIVE WRITING SCRIPTWRITING (PART TIME)

-Prepare for a career writing for theatre, film, or television with an MA that allows you to explore and produce dramatic writing across the media.
+Prepare for a career writing for theatre, radio, film, or television with an MA that allows you to explore and produce dramatic writing across the media.

-You’ll study both the theory and practice of dramatic writing, addressing contemporary critical debates, analysing written and performance texts, and experimenting with a range of techniques in original writing.
-You’ll develop your skills in constructive criticism and creative editing of your peers’ writing, creating a supportive writers’ network in the process.
+You’ll study both the theory and practice of dramatic writing, addressing contemporary dramaturgical debates, analysing written and performance texts, and experimenting with a range of techniques in original writing.
+You’ll develop your skills in constructive criticism and the creative editing of your peers’ writing, creating a supportive writers’ network in the process.

 The scriptwriting strand of our world-renowned MA Creative Writing has three core modules.